tiffanychu90/simple-coronavirus-report/workshop/session3.md

 1. Make progress on `2-demo-chart.ipynb`, or create new notebook.
 1. Make at least 1 more commit.
 1. Turn last week's work in data cleaning into a function and move it into `utils.py`.
+1. Turn last week's work in making a chart into a function and move it into `chart_utils.py`.